 WHY YOU SHOULD APPLY

-The Students in Health and Medical Research Conference (SHMRC) is an evening research symposium for the UWA Faculty of Health Sciences, and is the highlight of the academic year for the Western Australian Medical Students’ Society (WAMSS).
+The Students in Health and Medical Research Conference (SHMRC) is an evening research symposium for all student researchers within Western Australia.
 This evening brings together clinicians, researchers and the WA health community for the presentation of some of the fantastic research that is being done by students of the faculty.
 Students presenting at the symposium are recognised for their achievements and have the opportunity to win some amazing cash prizes.
-Now in its 12th year, SHMRC builds upon the work of previous years’ to provide an unparalleled platform for students to showcase the work that they have completed as part of their research projects.
+Now in its 13th year, SHMRC builds upon the work of previous years’ to provide an unparalleled platform for students to showcase the work that they have completed as part of their research projects.

 WHO CAN APPLY?

 Individuals who meet the following criteria are eligible to submit an abstract:

-- The research work was done whilst enrolled as a student at the University of Western Australia in Medicine, Dentistry or Health Sciences
+- The research work was done whilst enrolled as a student within a Western Australian university.

-This includes scholarly activity and medical research projects, honours projects and vacation research projects.
+This includes scholarly activity and medical research projects, honours projects, vacation research projects and everything in between.